Gemma Smyth, President

 At SLA and within the Faculty of Law, Michelle is dedicated to the development of clinical programs and is passionate about innovative pedagogies which foster a commitment to access to justice and which develop problem solving and advocacy skills in young lawyers.
 In addition to her work with ACCLE, Michelle keeps tabs on future lawyers by teaching and evaluating students in the Alberta bar admission course.
 In her spare time, she pretends to live in the country and tries, on urban neighborhood walks, to trick her dog into thinking that squirrels are friendly.

-Doug Ferguson, Founder of ACCLE and Past President
+Doug Ferguson, Founder and Past President

 Doug Ferguson holds a Bachelor of Commerce (Honours) degree from the University of Ottawa and a law degree from Western University.
 He spent many years in private practice as a partner with the London firm of Bitz, Szemenyei, Ferguson & MacKenzie (now Szemenyei MacKenzie) before returning to Western’s Faculty of Law as Adjunct Professor and Director of Community Legal Services.